portlandcodeschool/primer/_posts/topics/2014-10-18-Interaction-JavaScript-jQuery.markdown

 $newParagraph = $("<p>").text("This is a new paragraph.").addClass("enabled");
 ```

-Try this in the console to see that it creates:
+Try this in the console to see that it creates.
+It should create the following HTML:

     <p class="enabled">This is a new paragraph.</p>